Retail Fraud Laws in Michigan

 Experienced Attorneys Defending Retail Fraud in Michigan

 The team of defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. has vast experience defending felony and misdemeanor retail fraud in Michigan.
-We know and have used every available defense for clients and we have a well-known track record of success.
+We know and have used every available defense for clients, and we have a well-known track record of success.

 If you or someone you love is charged or accused of retail fraud, do not hesitate to contact LEWIS & DICKSTEIN, P.L.L.C. for the best defense.
-We are happy to provide a free consultation and confidential case evaluation.
-Call us at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.